Alchemy Stars

-Alchemy Stars (白夜極光, "White Night Aurora") is a free-to-play tactical role-playing mobile game developed by Tourdog Studio and published by Tencent Games.
-It was released globally on 17 June 2021 for Android and iOS devices.
+was a free-to-play tactical role-playing and strategy mobile game developed by Tourdog Studio and published by Level Infinite.
+It was released globally on 17 June 2021 for Android and iOS devices, with a Chinese version released on 13 June 2023.
+The game shut down on 24 January 2025; a limited offline version was made available to existing installations.

 Gameplay

 In the game, players build teams of five characters ("Aurorians"), each associated with one of four elements.
 In the turn-based combat stages, players guide these characters along paths of as many connected tiles of the same element as possible.
 Depending on the path length, the characters' attack powers and range can increase.
 Characters can also activate abilities to influence the battlefield before taking their turn, including changing tile elements, teleporting or healing.
 Most stages are won when the player successfully eliminates all enemies within a set number of turns.
 However, some stages' objectives may be different, such as surviving a set number of turns against an endless wave of enemies, or creating a path to a specific tile to exit the map.

 Outside of combat, players can build up their base and interact with or level up their characters.
 On the Colossus, players can increase their affinity with individual Aurorians or gather materials to use to upgrade their stats.
 In Cloud Gardens, players take control of their Navigator himself on a small, fully 3D map, and can collect materials through minigames such as fishing, chopping wood, and collecting ore to build up their own base.